SwiichyCode/nextjs_ecommerce_template/README.md

 This template is currently a work in progress.
 It already includes an admin dashboard and various e-commerce components, but I'm continuously working on it to add more features and improve its functionality.
 Regular updates will be made to enhance the project and add new features.

+## Next Features

+We are constantly working to improve and add new features to our project.
+Here are some of the features we plan to implement in the future:

+- **Authentication with Credentials**: We plan to implement a secure authentication system that allows users to log in with their credentials.
+This will provide an additional layer of security and make our system more robust.

+- **Internationalization of Admin Dashboard**: To make our project accessible to users around the world, we plan to internationalize the admin dashboard.
+This will allow users to use the dashboard in their preferred language, improving usability and user experience.

 ## Built With

 This project is built with the following technologies: